Satish-Prajapati/ecommerce-frontend/README.md

  ```
  Now open index.html file with your favorite browser or live server.

- Note: For Brave browser users directly running index.html file you may get error "Failed to read the 'localStorage' property from 'Window': Access is denied for this document." you need to run the application with live server or for demo you can use http://satishprajapati.tech/ecom/
+ Note: For Brave browser users directly running index.html file you may get an error "Failed to read the 'localStorage' property from 'Window': Access is denied for this document." you need to run the application with live server or for a demo you can use http://satishprajapati.tech/ecom/

 ### Few screenshot